Bank bosses summoned to talks over savings rates

 While the gap has widened since interest rates were first raised, it is smaller than in December 2022, when it was 4.24%.

-Banks' profits are generally increased by interest rate rises, as it typically boosts net interest income: the amount of money banks can increase borrowing costs by, versus the amount they pay out in interest on deposits.
+Banks' profits are generally increased by interest rate rises, as they typically boost net interest income: the amount of money banks can increase borrowing costs by, versus the amount they pay out in interest on deposits.

-The FCA has said it would produce a report by the end of the month on how well the cash savings market is supporting savers.
+The FCA has said it will produce a report by the end of the month on how well the cash savings market is supporting savers.

+However, the Financial Times reports some of those due to attend the meeting have warned that the FCA intervention is regulatory over-reach.

+"The worry is you end up in a situation where you have regulators trying to dictate price - that is a dangerous place to be," one chief executive told the newspaper.

 The chancellor has said banks are "taking too long" to pass on increases in interest rates to savers and that he has raised it with bosses.

-In February, the chief executives of four of the UK's biggest banks - NatWest, Lloyds, HSBC and Barclays - were questioned by MPs over the generosity of their savings rates.
+In February, the chief executives of Lloyds, HSBC, NatWest and Barclays were questioned by MPs over the generosity of their savings rates.

-The banks argued then that savers have access to a host of competitive deals, but the banks have faced further criticism with Lloyds' interest rates on savings described as "measly" in June.
+The banks argued then that savers had access to a host of competitive deals, but the banks have faced further criticism with Lloyds' interest rates on savings described as "measly" in June.

 UK Finance, the trade body for the banking sector, has previously said saving and mortgage rates "aren't directly linked and therefore move at different times and by different amounts".